mohan/csvdb/readme.md

 ## Available functions

  1. csvdb_create_table($config)
- 	* Creates an empty table CSV file and the cache folder.
+ 	* Creates an empty table CSV file, the text column folder and the cache folder.

  2. csvdb_create_record($config, $values)
  	* Adds a new record at the end.